Public Resources for

 Regional Revolving Loan Trust Fund

 Application Deadline: Open application.
 A written business plan, business and personal financial statements and financial projections are required of all applicants.
+Contact the administering corporation nearest you (located on the website).

 Funding Opportunity: The RRLTF provides working capital loans to small businesses in New York State, offering up to $100,000 or 90% of the project cost, whichever is lower.
 This program is funded by Empire State Development (ESD) and operated by regional non-profit organizations to support small businesses, stimulate economic growth, create jobs, and assist businesses that have difficulty obtaining favorable financing terms from commercial lenders.